planetarium/agent8-templates/basic-3d-minecraft/PROJECT.md

   - **`ui/`**: Contains UI components for the game interface.
     - **`GameSceneUI.tsx`**: Component that manages UI overlays for the game scene.
     - **`LoadingScreen.tsx`**: Loading screen component displayed during game loading.
+    - **`InputController.tsx`**: Manages all input handling including keyboard, mouse, and touch controls with virtual joystick support for mobile devices and action buttons for block manipulation.
     - **`Crosshair.tsx`**: Displays a crosshair in the center of the screen for accurate block targeting.
     - **`TileSelector.tsx`**: Provides UI for selecting different block types and themes with 3D preview of each block.